smajidi/Iran-COVID-19-Data/README.md

 ## Authors

-This data has been collected, aggregated, and documented by Saeed Majidi, Shahrzad Alem Fathi, Alireza Kadivar and Majid Pourkashani.
+This data has been collected, aggregated, and documented by Saeed Majidi, Shahrzad Jahangard, Alireza Kadivar and Majid Pourkashani.